kennux75/MultiTasksVPSServer/README.md

       # docker-compose down && docker-compose up -d

-   You should be able to access netdata at the url you've configured: for instance: netdata.example.org If not, check that netdata is correctly started, or check nginx logs.
+   You should be able to access netdata at the url you've configured, for instance: netdata.example.org

-   If you want to protect the access to this sudomain, you can use the htpasswd command in swag:

-      # docker exec -it swag htpasswd -c /config/nginx/.htpasswd anyusername

-   And uncomment the htpasswd section in the swag/nginx/proxy-confs/netdata.<something>.conf file.
-   You can reload the nginx configuration by restarting the swag container.

-      # docker-compose restart swag
+   If not, check that netdata has correctly started, or check nginx logs.

+   The nginx logs are in swag/logs/nginx/ directory.

    ### STEP3: Deploy the applications you want